mtao/nyu-intro-to-computer-science/slides/welcome.md

 --

-I sincerely hope for your sake and mine that you will interrupt me and ask lots of questions.
+Please interrupt me and ask questions.
+- Lectures are far more effective when there's two-way communication

 ---